kavanasagar/My-portfolio/README.md

 * [Framework/Libraries]: Specify any additional frameworks or libraries used.

 ## Setup
 Clone the repository. bash git clone

 Open protfolio.html in your preferred web browser.

+## Usage
+Customize the content in the HTML files to reflect your personal information, projects, and skills.
+Replace images and update links accordingly.
+Feel free to modify the styling in the CSS files to suit your preferences.

 Usage
 Customize the content in the HTML files to reflect your personal information, projects, and skills.
 Replace images and update links accordingly.
 Feel free to modify the styling in the CSS files to suit your preferences.